The Stretched Counselor

 From the University of British Columbia Faculty Medicine:

 There are many components to a self-care practice.
-Look at the different effective strategies to maintain self-care below and try choosing one from each area that you will actively work to improve.
+Listed below are effective strategies to maintain self-care.
+Try choosing one from each area that you will deliberately work into your day.

 Physical self-care: